 Breakthrough Plans (long-range) and Hoshin Annual Planning Tables are for the “big hairy, audacious goals” that require major efforts to make them happen.
 Hoshin Annual Planning Tables serve as a “scorecard” method to show planned actions and measured results in a column-style format.
 Using “Red-Yellow-Green” in these tables can be useful to highlight areas to focus on during reviews later in the deployment process.

 Breakthrough Plans and the associated planning tables can be large or small in scope.
-They may be large in scope, such as re-vamping the entire marketing and sales organization or introducing totally new products and services.
+They may be large in scopes, such as revamping the entire marketing and sales organization or introducing totally new products and services.
 They also can be fairly limited in scope – such as deploying Total Productive Maintenance to reduce unexpected delays in processing customer orders.

 Fully detailed business plans should consist of the kinds of things listed on page 52 of the book, Hoshin Handbook, Second Edition by Pete Babich, summarized here: